 If your architecture is using multiple services, these services likely need to communicate with each other, using either asynchronous or synchronous means.
-Many of these services may be private and require credentials for access.
+Many of these services may be private and therefore require credentials for access.

 For asynchronous communication, you can use the following Google Cloud services: